joohhnnn/Understanding-Optimism-Codebase/sequencer/02-how-optimism-use-libp2p.md

 ## Use of libp2p in OP-node

-To understand the relationship between op-node and libp2p, we need to clarify a few questions:
+To understand the relationship between op-node and libp2p, we need to clarify a few questions

 - Why choose libp2p?
 Why not devp2p (as used by geth)?
 - What data or processes in OP-node are closely related to the p2p network?
 - How are these functionalities implemented at the code level?

 ### Reasons op-node needs the libp2p network